Ñambi Rimai

 Creating a media landscape of direct relevance and use to Indigenous people was precisely what the Inga collective Ñambi Rimai started doing in 2019.
 They saw collective filmmaking as an important step in achieving self-determination, communicating the importance of reclaiming land and natural resources, and raising consciousness about geopolitical injustices against Indigenous groups that further exacerbate the climate crisis through logging, mining, and industrialised agriculture.2See Pooja Rangan.
 Immediations: The Humanitarian Impulse in Documentary (Durham, NC: Duke University Press, 2017), p.
 55.

 Ñambi Rimai operate as an NGO with charity funding and is run collaboratively by 10 Inga leaders.
-Theyhold workshops, share facilities for producing radio, film and multimedia productions, and offer exchanges and field trips to neighbouring reservations in order to share skills and information. Ñambi Rimai also arrange researchers’ workshops with international partners, including Forensic Architecture and Central Saint Martins College of Art and Design in London, with an eye to educating others in Indigenous knowledge.
+They hold workshops, share facilities for producing radio, film and multimedia productions, and offer exchanges and field trips to neighbouring reservations in order to share skills and information. Ñambi Rimai also arrange researchers’ workshops with international partners, including Forensic Architecture and Central Saint Martins in London, with an eye to educating others in Indigenous knowledge.

 In an extension of this outreach, the Inga have created a University of the Territory which aims to educate people in Inga language and ways of life (sumak kawsay, or living a good life – buen vivir – in harmony with nature).
 This aspect is important in overcoming a power differential that often plays out in so-called collaborative cultural production between Indigenous and non-Indigenous or foreign partners, whereby the elision of practical, methodological, political, and aesthetic perspectives under a banner of participation can be reductive.3Marta Rodriguez, who founded La Fundacion Cine Documental in 1971 (southwestern Colombia, working on making films with Nasa, Coconuco and other nations in the 1980s), represents Colombia in The Latin American Council of Cinema and Communication of Indigenous Peoples.
 A major reason Ñambi Rimai are able to sidestep such reductive participatory methods is because films are made with and primarily for other Inga and neighbouring groups, not international audiences.4Of interest in this context of self-representation is an anthropological experiment in 1966, when the US anthropologists Sol Worth, John Adair, and Richard Chalfen travelled to Pine Springs, Arizona, where they taught a group of Navajo students to make documentary films.
 There has been much debate over the ethics of “teaching them” methods of documentary representation, and questions were raised over whose perspectives and narrative approaches were adopted.
 For more on this, see Pooja Rangan.
 Immediations: The Humanitarian Impulse in Documentary (Durham, NC: Duke University Press, 2017).